-Transfer students who have received VA educational assistance benefits at other institutions of higher education only need to complete a VA 22-1995 Change in Place of Training Form.
+Transfer students who have received VA educational assistance benefits at other institutions of higher education only need to update your education benefits online.

 Reservists who have not used any of their Montgomery GI Bill® – Selected Reserve Educational Assistance (Chapter 1606) benefits will need the original DD Form 2384-1: Notice of Basic Eligibility from their Reserve Unit.

 National Guard Soldiers and Airmen can request a state tuition and fee waiver by clicking here.

 Dependents who have not received Dependents' Educational Assistance Benefits Chapter 35 will need to apply online or provide a previously issued Certificate of Eligibility.

 Disabled veterans are eligible for considerable financial help when they apply for Vocational Rehabilitation at the Department of Veterans Affairs.
 You must have a VA certified disability rating of at least 20 percent.
 You will receive authorization directly from the VA.